jesse-ai/docs/docs/docs/strategies/example-strategies.md

  - [Bollinger Bands](https://docs.jesse.trade/docs/indicators/reference.html#bollinger-bands)

 ## Getting the size right
-This example might help with the position size / qty.
+This example might help with the position size/qty.
 We use risk management.
 There might be situations where risk_to_qty returns a qty exceeding the available capital leading to an exception.
 The reason for this is a very close stop loss (often due to the usage of the ATR).
-That's not a error, but expected behaviour of the formula.
+That's not an error, but the expected behavior of the formula.
 We add a logic limiting the qty to a maximum percentage (in this case 25 %) of the capital for those cases.
 ```py

 def go_long(self):